lilxyzw/lilToon/Assets/lilToon/README.md

 3. Select "lilToon" from "Shader" at the top of Inspector.
 4. If no texture has been applied, set the texture to "Main Color".
 5. To make the material transparent, change "Rendering Mode" to "Cutout" or "Transparent".
+6. If you want to add more features, change the "[Shader Setting](https://github.com/lilxyzw/lilToon/blob/master/Assets/lilToon/MANUAL.md#shader-setting)" in the Advanced settings.

-Please refer to the [manual](https://github.com/lilxyzw/lilToon/blob/master/Assets/lilToon/MANUAL_JP.md) for more detailed settings.
+Please refer to the [manual](https://github.com/lilxyzw/lilToon/blob/master/Assets/lilToon/MANUAL.md) for more detailed settings.

 # Common Problems
 - The shadows on face are dirty.